Tazmainiandevil/Useful.Extensions/README.md

 # Useful.Extensions

-A group of useful extensions in C# for .NET 4.5.2, 4.6, 4.6.1, .NET Core App 2.0 and .NET Standard 1.3, .NET Standard 1.6, .NET Standard 2.0
+A group of useful extensions in C#, supporting .NET Standard 1.6 and .NET Standard 2.0

 <image src="https://ci.appveyor.com/api/projects/status/github/Tazmainiandevil/Useful.Extensions?branch=master&svg=true">
 <a href="https://badge.fury.io/nu/Useful.Extensions"><img src="https://badge.fury.io/nu/Useful.Extensions.svg" alt="NuGet version" height="18"></a>

 I found myself creating useful extensions over and over as I moved along my career path and decided that they actually needed a home to be reusable and grow.
 They are not trade secrets or proprietary code they are just little bits of code that are useful.

-## All Frameworks
+## Methods

 ### Array Extensions

-_SafeGetElement_ - Gets and element from an array, without throwing an exception if the index is out of bounds.
+_SafeGetElement_ - Gets an element from an array, without throwing an exception if the index is out of bounds.

-Using just the index parameter (array location).
+#### Using just the index parameter (array location)

 e.g.